 “Designers and engineers don’t work well together” is a typical example.
 If teams go into working together with that idea, they’re already off to a bad start.

-That’s usually because cross-functional teams don’t have a clear accountability leader or hierarchy that oversees all aspects of a collaborative project.
+That’s usually because cross-functional teams don’t have a clear accountability leader or hierarchy that oversees all aspects of a team collaboration project.

 Assigning someone the responsibility to check that all members of a cross-functional team are actively involved can keep projects from getting delayed.
 And specifying who has the last word in making decisions can keep projects on track.